darribas/gds_scipy16/content/infrastructure/README.md

 ### Notes

-However, because some packages may be updated by the time the tutorial occurs, there could be conflicts that arise.
+Because some packages may be updated by the time the tutorial occurs, there could be conflicts that arise.

 An alternative is to use a pinned environment